hrr47-fec8-webber/carousel-service/README.md

 ## Usage

 This module builds a simple interactive photo gallery for Booked.
 It takes a numeric location ID from the URL and fetches all images associated with that location.
+At the moment, there are 100 primary records, so all IDs between 1 and 100 should work.

 ## Requirements